bhopals/java-script-algorithms-and-data-structures-masterclass/22-queues.md

 - This is not an efficient solution as remove from the beginning of the ARRAY requires re-indexing of the whole array - NOT RECOMMENDED

+#### Enqueue - Add to the queue

+- ENQUEUE

+  - Adding to the queue

+- ENQUEUE Pseudocode
+  - The function accept the value
+  - Create a new NODE using that value passed to the function
+  - If there are no nodes in the queue, set this node to be the FIRST and LAST property of the queue
+  - ELSE, set the NEXT property on the current LAST to be that Node, and then set the LAST property of the queue to be that NODE.
+  - Increment the size of the queue by 1
+  - Return the updated size of the queue